-In Ohio, having an OSHA card benefits those working in any industry, from the medical field to theme parks, manual labor and construction.
-Even if your current employment doesn't require it, it behooves you to have OSHA hazard recognition training on your resume for jobs in and outside of Ohio.
-Without a separate state program for the safety and health of workers, Ohio businesses fall under federal OSHA jurisdiction and must follow federal guidelines.
+In Ohio, OSHA training benefits workers in any industry, from the medical field to theme parks, manual labor and construction.
+Even if your current employer does not require OSHA Outreach training, earning an official OSHA card is a low-cost way to improve your resume for future job opportunities.
+Without a separate state program for the safety and health of workers, Ohio businesses fall under OSHA jurisdiction and must follow federal guidelines for occupational safety.

 Ohio Labor Laws

-The Ohio Wage and Hour Administration addresses issues of civil rights, minimum wage laws, handicapped minimum wage laws, minor labor, worker's compensation, and employment discrimination.
-The Administration can be reached directly with questions about state labor laws at email@example.com or (614) 644-2239.
+The Ohio Wage and Hour Administration addresses issues of civil rights, minimum wage laws, minor labor, workers' compensation and employment discrimination.
+The Administration can be reached directly with questions about state labor laws at firstname.lastname@example.org or (614) 644-2239.

-The Ohio Bureau of Workers' Compensation spreads information about the importance of ergonomics, the study of creating workplaces that allow employees to work safely and efficiently, and providing benefits to both workers and employers.
+The Ohio Bureau of Workers' Compensation (BWC) spreads information on creating safe and efficient workplaces, avoiding injuries though ergonomics and providing benefits to workers and employers.

-This is overseen by the Department of Safety & Hygiene, which offers safety program tools, resources, and training.
-Special interests of the Department include protecting older workers and helping school districts maintain healthy and safe learning environments in Ohio.
+The bureau is overseen by the Department of Safety & Hygiene, which offers safety program tools, resources and training.
+Special interests of the department include protecting older workers and helping school districts maintain healthy and safe learning environments.

 Ohio Top OSHA Violations

-Fall prevention in construction is the most cited standard nationwide and also receives the highest penalties.
+Fall prevention in construction is the most cited standard nationwide and one that receives the highest penalties.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.

 Further Reading and Resources

-- View BWC's safety tools for more information on this and other programs
+- View BWC's safety tools for more information on workplace safety

-- For more details on illnesses and injuries related to the workplace, see Ohio Department of Health's online reports
+- For more details on illnesses and injuries related to the workplace, see the BWC's online reports